apache/pekko/docs/src/main/paradox/scheduler.md

 ## Introduction

-Sometimes the need for making things happen in the future arises, and where do you go look then?
+Sometimes, the need for making things happen in the future arises, and where do you go look then?
 Look no further than @apidoc[actor.ActorSystem]!
 There you find the
 @scala[@scaladoc[scheduler](pekko.actor.ActorSystem#scheduler:org.apache.pekko.actor.Scheduler)]@java[@javadoc[getScheduler()](pekko.actor.ActorSystem#getScheduler())] method that returns an instance of
 @apidoc[actor.Scheduler], this instance is unique per ActorSystem and is